RealityETH/reality-eth-monorepo/packages/dapp/docs/contracts.rst

 Interpreting the result of a question
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Questions have a ``type``, which decides what format the answer should take, and tells the Realitio dapp what kind of UI it should display to submit answers.
+Questions have a ``type``, which decides what format the answer should take, and tells the Reality.eth dapp what kind of UI it should display to submit answers.
 The dapp recognizes the following types:

 bool
 """"